top of page

 • recognises that safety often precedes flexibility

-Progress may look non-linear, and that is not failure.
+Progress may be non-linear, and that is not failure.

-The diagnostic label may describe what is happening; the eating-distress framework helps us understand why, and how to support recovery without increasing shame or threat.
+The diagnosis may describe what is happening.
+The eating-distress framework helps us understand why, and how to support recovery without increasing threat or shame.

 Comments